View MapView Map

 Free to visit

-The Liberty Tree is a sculpture designed by J ohn Behan commemorating the 1798 rebellion, Carlow Town.
-It is made of bronze and set on a circular base with fountain.
+The Liberty Tree, in Carlow Town, is a sculpture designed by John Behan commemorating the 1798 rebellion.
+It is made of bronze and set on a circular base with a fountain.

-The Liberty Tree is a commemorative sculpture which was commissioned by Carlow Local Aurthorities to mark the Bicentenary of the 1798 Rebellion.
-The sculpture is the work of Dublin born and internationally renowned John Behan who had worked as an engineer in Carlow Sugar factory at an earlier point of his career.
+The Liberty Tree was commissioned by Carlow Local Authorities to mark the bicentenary of the 1798 Rebellion.
+The sculpture is the work of Dublin born and internationally renowned John Behan who had worked as an engineer in Carlow Sugar Factory at an earlier point of his career.

 Contact details